Breaking the Silos: How PIAM Unifies IT and Physical Security

 Manage access to physical spaces (offices, data centers, warehouses) and digital resources (networks, applications, data) through a single system.

-Automate identity lifecycle management, ensuring that access rights are consistent, current, and risk-adaptive across all security domains.
+Automate identity lifecycle management to ensure access rights remain consistent, current, and risk-adaptive across all domains.

-Provide real-time monitoring and analytics that correlate physical and digital access events to improve situational awareness and threat detection.
+Provide real-time monitoring and analytics that correlate physical and digital access events to improve threat detection and situational awareness.

 Key Capabilities of Unified PIAM Platforms